 Identify the 3 ports on the thermostatic diverting valve.
 These valves use standard NPT fittings.
-These fittings are usually 3/4", however larger capacity diverting valves may have larger port sizes.
+These fittings are usually $\frac{3}{4}$ ", however larger capacity diverting valves may have larger port sizes.

-Port A should always be the hot supply from the solar heating collector.
+Port A should be the hot supply from the valve running to the tank.

-Port B should be the return towards the solar storage tank.
+Port B should be the hot supply from the collector to the valve.